Wings In Flight

 A little about me...

-I was Born in Warwickshire England and lived there until I was 12 years old.
+I was Born in Warwickshire England and lived there till my teens.
 The beauty of the countryside shaped my life from as early as I can remember.
 The culture, steeped in tradition and history I miss to this day.

-At the age of 12yrs I moved with my parents to a beautiful little Island called Guernsey which is part of the English Channel Islands.
+I then moved with my family to a beautiful little Island called Guernsey which is part of the English Channel Islands.
 This is a very small Island, 7 by 31/2 miles, nestled in the Bay of St. Malo along with its sister Islands Jersey, Alderney, Sark and the little paradise island called Herm.
 It is 85 miles south of England and within sight of France and its main town is St. Peter Port.

 The Channel Islands -